Excilyano/JSONParser/FLOW.md

 # Process followed during the project
-This document will describe the process we followed and the elements we tested to make the JSON parser and the visual report.
+This document describes the process we followed and the elements we tested to make the JSON parser and the visual report.

 ## JSON Parser
+We quickly decided to manually parse the JSON, as existing libraries were not up to our expectation.
+The parsing now creates a dictionnary based on the given JSON.

+## SQL Parser
+Our initial idea was to use a SQLParser generated with Antlr4 in order to get as much information as possible.
+However, while this solution worked well, the execution was far too long.
+The SQLParser project still remains in the solution, as it may be necessary in further developments requiring more information.

+On second thought, we simplified SQLParser a lot, and reduced it to a word counter on the SQL statements.
+While it gets less information, it is about 150 times faster than an SQLParser.

+It is possible to switch between the two solutions by commenting / decommenting one line in the JSONParser.

 ## Visual report
 The goal of this visual report is to show the main metrics of each request to see where can be found huge time consumption.